firze20/E-Commerce/README.md

 ### Current stage

 - __To Do__:
-    - [ ] __Connect the app and database__: Set up your application to be able to interface with the PostgreSQL database.
     - [ ] __Plan API endpoints__: Plan the API endpoints that will be used in retrieving data from your database.
     - [ ] __Set up user registration__: Add the logic for handling registration of new users.
     - [ ] __Set up local login__: Add the logic for handling login using a username and password.